jlevangi/LazyDJ/README.md

 ## Deployment

-When deploying to production:
-1. Ensure all environment variables are properly set in your production environment
+1. Ensure all environment variables are properly set.
-2. Set `TIP_QR_CODE_PATH` to the appropriate path in your production setup
-3. Make sure to run the application with a production-ready WSGI server like Gunicorn

 ### Using Docker